Cozy Peach Kitchen

 • Italian seasoning, onion powder, and garlic adds flavor to the Impossible meat.
 I recommend using a salt-free Italian seasoning.

 • Spinach adds a pop of color and plant-based iron.
-Arugula or kale also work.
+Arugula or kale also works.

-You will need a 5 quart or larger stockpot or dutch oven.
+Equipment note: You will need a 5 quart or larger stockpot or Dutch oven to make this vegetarian spaghetti.

 1. Heat the pot over medium-high heat.
 Once hot, add the impossible meat.
 You don't need to add oil because the meat has its own fat.
 Sprinkle with Italian seasoning, pepper, onion powder, and garlic.